DevExpress-Examples/wpf-reporting-create-a-document-sections-based-on-the-input-values/Readme.md

 # Reporting for WPF - Create a Document Sections Based on the Input Values

 This example illustrates how to generate a document according to user input.
 To pass specific values to the document's detail section, assign these values to the `e.Data` parameter of the [SimpleLink.CreateDetail](https://docs.devexpress.com/WPF/DevExpress.Xpf.Printing.SimpleLink.CreateDetail) event.
-As for the report page header (footer) sections, override their `DataContext`, which is accessible through the corresponding Link properties.
+As for the report page header (footer) sections, override their `DataContext` that is accessible through the corresponding Link properties.
 For instance, use the [TemplatedLink.PageHeaderData](https://docs.devexpress.com/WPF/DevExpress.Xpf.Printing.TemplatedLink.PageHeaderData) property to set the data context of a `PageHeader`.

 ## Files to Review
 * [MainWindow.xaml](./CS/MainWindow.xaml) (VB: [MainWindow.xaml](./VB/MainWindow.xaml))